Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/Incident-Report.md

 **What I found:**

-- **Source:** `148.64.103.173`, with `RemoteIPType` of `Public`, confirming an external origin.
-That's the entry point.
+- **Source IP:** `148.64.103.173`.
+RemoteIPType is `Public`, so it's from outside.
+That's the way in.
-- **Account:** `sancadmin`, a valid admin account.
-Nothing was exploited; they logged in with legitimate credentials.
+- **Account:** `sancadmin`, a real admin account.
+Nothing was hacked; they just logged in with valid credentials.
-- **Method:** `LogonType` of `RemoteInteractive` on the Windows hosts, which is RDP.
+- **How:** LogonType is `RemoteInteractive` on the Windows hosts, which means RDP.

-**How I got there:** I reused the scoped base from Phase 00 (table, time, host), then filtered to `LogonSuccess` to clear the brute-force noise, checked `RemoteIPType` to confirm the source was external, and used `LogonType` to pin the method as RDP.
-I took one of two hints (15 points) for the decoy versus signal direction, and I want to reach that instinct on my own next time.
+**How I got there:** I started with the same base as Phase 00 (table, time, host), then added `LogonSuccess` to drop the failed logins, checked `RemoteIPType` to confirm the source was outside, and used `LogonType` to find the method (RDP).
+I used one of the two hints (15 points) for the "it's a decoy, look at what succeeded" nudge, and I want to get to that on my own next time.

 **Q01 answer:** `148.64.103.173, RDP`